jdharveng/deeplexia/README.md

 ## Process

 1. We scraped https://emojipedia.org to obtain descriptions of emojis and use this to create Emoji Embeddings.
-Find the code for this in the [Emojipedia folder](Emojipedia).
+Find the code for this in [Emojipedia](Emojipedia).

 2. [I.Text2Emoji.ipynb](Embeddings/I.Text2Emoji.ipynb) is the first experiment using spacy 'en_core_web_lg' to directly compute the similarity between Emoji description and nouns of children's book.